oracle/python-oracledb/doc/src/api_manual/module.rst

     behavior.
 A fixed pool size where ``min`` equals ``max`` is :ref:`recommended <connpoolsize>` to help prevent connection storms and to help overall system stability.
 The ``min`` parameter is the number of connections opened when the pool is created.
-The ``increment`` is the number of connections that are opened whenever a connection request exceeds the number of currently open connections.
+The default value of the ``min`` parameter is 1.
+The ``increment`` parameter is the number of connections that are opened whenever a connection request exceeds the number of currently open connections.
+The default value of the ``increment`` parameter is 1.
     The ``max`` parameter is the maximum number of connections that can be open in the connection pool.
+The default value of the ``max`` parameter is 2.

     If the ``connectiontype`` parameter is specified, all calls to :meth:`ConnectionPool.acquire()` will create connection objects of that